Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

-The smearing is expected to increase with time -- it is small at high $z$ and increases at later times \cite[e.g.][]{rpt}.
+The smearing is expected to increase with time \cite[e.g.][]{rpt}.
 The bottom panel shows the linear and inflection points as a function of smearing scale.
-For dark matter at $z=0.5$ we expect $\Sigma = 4.6h^{-1}$Mpc, for which Fig.~\ref{fig:smoothing} indicates the measured linear point will be $92.2h^{-1}$Mpc.
-While this $0.8h^{-1}$Mpc is much smaller than the amount by which the peak and dip positions themselves change, it is comparable to the precision with which the next generation of sky surveys will measure this scale.
+For dark matter at $z=0.5$ we expect $\Sigma = 4.6h^{-1}$Mpc, for which Fig.~\ref{fig:smoothing} indicates the measured linear point will be changed to $92.25h^{-1}$Mpc from the unsmoothed $93h^{-1}$Mpc scale.
+While this $0.75h^{-1}$Mpc change/shift is much smaller than the amount by which the peak and dip positions themselves change, it is comparable to the precision with which the next generation of sky surveys will measure this scale.
 This is why \cite{PaperI} recommended that a 0.5 percent correction be applied to any measured value (i.e. multiply the measured value by 1.005).
 Since the shift may depend on tracer particle type -- and we show below that it does -- we will {\em not} do this.
-Rather, our goal is to recover the linear theory (i.e. unsmoothed) values of $r_{\rm LP}$ and $r_{\rm infl}$ from measurements of the evolved correlation function, assuming Eq.(\ref{xiNLconv}) is accurate.
-Fig.4 of \cite{LPnus} shows that Eq.(\ref{xiNLconv}) indeed provides a good description of the evolution of the peak and dip scales in simulations.
+Rather, our goal is to recover the linear theory (i.e. unsmoothed) values of $r_{\rm LP}$ and $r_{\rm infl}$ from measurements of the evolved correlation function, assuming Eq. (\ref{xiNLconv}) is accurate.
+Fig. 4 of \cite{LPnus} shows that Eq. (\ref{xiNLconv}) indeed provides a good description of the evolution of the peak and dip scales in simulations.